Sanja Nikčević

 Sanja Nikčević (born 1960) is a Croatian theatre critic and distinguished professor of theatre history in the drama department of the Arts Academy of Osijek, Croatia.
 She is also head of the drama module of the doctoral program in literature at the Faculty of Philosophy, University of Osijek (Osijek, Croatia).
 She is the president of the Croatian Critics' Association and Governing Board of Matica hrvatska.
 Nikčević lives in Zagreb, Croatia.

 Education and work

 Nikčević was born in Varaždin.
-At the Faculty of Philosophy Zagreb she obtained a BA (French language and comparative literature, 1984), MA (1993) and Ph.D.
+At the Faculty of Philosophy in Zagreb she obtained a BA (French language and comparative literature, 1984), MA (1993) and Ph.D.
 (1998) in American drama.
 She worked as a journalist and theatre critic for the Croatian daily newspaper Večernji list (1985–1993), was an advisor for theatre in the Croatian Ministry of Culture (1996–1997), and was a freelancer.